-On 18 February 2020 the ASX suspended the Company's ordinary shares from quotation as, in the ASX's opinion, Hampton Hill's operations are not adequate to warrant the continued quotation of its securities in compliance with Listing Rule 12.1.
-The ASX have advised that the suspension will continue until the Company is able to demonstrate compliance with Listing Rule 12.1.
+On 18 February 2020 the ASX suspended the Company's ordinary shares from quotation as, in the ASX's opinion, Hampton Hill's operations were not adequate to warrant the continued quotation of its securities in compliance with Listing Rule 12.1.
+The ASX advised that the suspension would continue until the Company was able to demonstrate compliance with Listing Rule 12.1.
+On 16 March 2022 the Company was advised by the ASX that it would be delisted from the ASX and this took effect from 21 March 2022.